mattlindsey/affirm/README.md

 # Affirmations README

-This project is for learning purposes and can be used to see positive daily Affirmations, record Gratifications, and record mood.
+This project is for learning purposes and can be used to see positive daily Affirmations, record Gratifications, and record Mood.

 # Contributing

 See [CONTRIBUTING.md](https://github.com/mattlindsey/affirm/blob/main/CONTRIBUTING.md).

 Working with this project is a good way to learn Ruby on Rails and AI LLMs (Large Language Models)!
+I did design the app and do the first few commits on this using AI, but I'm hoping people will enjoy the idea behind it and use it to learn Rails and not just use AI tools to do everything.
+I will try to respond relatively promptly to all contributions.

 # Setting Up for Development